 This is certainly a big question.
-That is, did nearly all of the water on Earth arrive from outer space or has it always been present in the earth’s mantle and released to the surface over time?
+That is, did nearly all of Earth’s water arrive from outer space or has it always been present in the Earth’s mantle and released to the surface over time?
 We will not be answering it definitively here, of course, but knowledgeable scientists continue to debate the alternatives.
 It is not a closed subject.
 We will review a few of the salient points scientifically asserted because they relate closely to the idea of Deep Seated Water, a vast proportion of which may originate from deep in the Earth.

 Given the number of barren rocks in the solar system and beyond, a good question to ask is “Where did the abundant water on our planet come from?”
-There is a lot of frozen water in the outer solar system, moons made of it orbiting the large gaseous planets.
-There are comets pulled by the sun’s gravity well down into the inner solar system in great elliptical orbits, falling, it’s said, from the Oort Belt of presumed icy objects far out on the fringe of our system.
-Just so, it is commonly taught in schools that the water in our oceans, virtually all the water on Earth, in fact, arrived early on, brought by these great comets that repeatedly struck the Earth early in its history.
-We’re drinking and swimming in comet water, is the idea.
+There is a lot of frozen water in the outer solar system and moons made of it orbiting the large gaseous planets.
+The sun’s gravity pulls comets well down into the inner solar system in great elliptical orbits, falling, it’s said, from the Oort Belt of presumed icy objects far out on the fringe of our system.
+It is commonly taught in school that early in the Earth’s history, these great comets repeatedly struck the Earth bringing water to our oceans and, in fact, providing virtually all the water on Earth.
+The idea is, we’re drinking and swimming in comet water.

 But that has always been only a hypothesis.
 What backs the case?
 Certain asteroids in our solar system known as carbonaceous chondrite have been identified carrying not just heavy metals, but also ‘volatile’ substances like carbon and water, which are necessary for essentially all life forms on earth.1 So water has been found on asteroids.
 But does this account for all of the water in the oceans?

 Do Comets Really Account for all of the Water in the Oceans?